 WWE is the largest wrestling promotion in the world, and they usually try to shore up as many stars as possible in their company.
-However, due to lack of opportunities, WWE releases superstars from time-to-time, and 2020 was no different.
+However, due to lack of opportunities, WWE releases superstars from time-to-time – 2020 was no different, and so is 2021.

 With the added factor of cost-cutting involved due to COVID-19, WWE terminated the contract of several stars in this calendar, including high-profile names and former main-eventers.

 Most of these wrestlers were not in a top role in the company at the time of their release and were usually used as filler talent.
 Their talents were not being used to the fullest in the company, which made it a good deal for both parties.
 However, losing their jobs amidst a global pandemic wasn’t the most ideal situation for plenty of stars, but they ended up finding new homes a few months later.

 We look at all the WWE releases in the dreaded 2020, continuing into 2021, either due to the contract running out, voluntarily asking for the release, or the company terminating the contracts.

 The first WWE wrestler to be reportedly fired after contracting COVID, Steve Cutler didn’t have any memorable run in either NXT or the main roster.
 He competed in singles action in NXT for a while before joining forces with Jaxon Ryker and Wesley Blake to form the Forgotten Sons.

 The stable didn’t do anything of note, and he was last seen on the main roster in a short-lived alliance with King Corbin.
 Cutler reportedly attended a New Year’s Party which led to him contracting COVID-19, which made Vince McMahon upset leading to firing him.